SEARCH RFS:

 Which Form of Chromium is the Best?

-Chromium picolinate, chromium polynicotinate, and chromium chloride. are considered the most effective forms of trivalent chromium.
+Chromium picolinate, chromium polynicotinate, and chromium chloride are considered the most effective forms of trivalent chromium.
+Chromium chloride is mostly found in multivitamin formulations.

 In addition, liquid chromium made using nano mineral technology (like in the case of Upgraded Chromium Plus) is highly bioavailable.
 It doesn’t require digestion and gets straight to your cells.